Kalgoorlie

 Kalgoorlie has shown very soft population growth performance across periods assessed by AreaSearch

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Anticipating future population dynamics, a population increase just below the median of national non-metropolitan areas is expected, with the area expected to grow by 1,351 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 7.2% in total over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and post-2032 growth estimation, AreaSearch utilises ABS' latest Greater Capital Region projections released in 2023 based on 2022 data.
+Future population trends suggest a non-metropolitan median increase, with the area expected to grow by 1,299 persons to 2041 based on latest annual ERP population numbers, reflecting a total gain of 9.4% over the 16 years.

 Frequently Asked Questions - Population